adskiremote/opencart-invoiceplane/README.md

 You can test your InvoicePlane API using Postman.
 > Download Postman test routes here: `https://drive.google.com/open?id=0B86bid2EVKrVQXN0Qm51dlE0Z3M`

-API routes cna be used to return all data from InvoicePlane or by ID.
+API routes can be used to return all data from InvoicePlane or by ID.

 ````
 Route: http://localhost/api/clients/clients/